wubuku/Dapp-LCDP/README.md

 ![Demo Domain Name System Architecture](DemoDomainNameSysArch.jpeg)

 - Client.
-Before submitting a transaction to the on-chain contracts, the client requests the off-chain service to get the state of the entity (domain name) and its proof of state.
+Before submitting a transaction to the on-chain contracts, the client requests the off-chain service to get the state of the entity(domain name) and its proof of state.
 - On-chain contracts.
 The on-chain contracts do not store the "current state" of all domain names, but only the SMT Root of all domain names. when the on-chain contract executes a transaction, it first verifies the state and the proof of state submitted by the client, and then executes the business logic and updates the SMT Root.
 - Off-chain service.
 The off-chain service constructs the "current state" of all domains in the local database by pulling events from the chain.
-Anyone can run an instance of the off-chain service and cannot do evil (falsify state information), which ensures the decentralization of the system.
+Anyone can run an instance of the off-chain service and cannot do evil(falsify state information), which ensures the decentralization of the system.

+### Portability of the demo system

+Although we used the Move language(based on the Starcoin chain) for the proof-of-concept, it shows that it is also possible to use Solidity(based on Ethereum or other EVM-compatible chains), since Solidity also supports `struct` and Ethereum also provides event/log mechanisms.
+That is, the features of the Move language and the Starcoin chain that this proof-of-concept demo utilizes are also available on Ethereum.

 ## Key risks